 Because the shading takes into account homicides inside of a square and nearby, a square may contain no homicides but be shaded.

 The methodology is commonly used by police departments to visualize crime patterns.
 The algorithm was taken from the CrimeStat Spatial Statistics Program from the National Institute of Justice.

 Areas shaded in orange are places where fewer than one-third of the homicides resulted in an arrest.
 The overall arrest average for these areas nationally was 14 percent.

 Areas shaded in blue are where two-thirds or more of the homicides resulted in an arrest.
 The national arrest rate for these areas was 89 percent.

 Maps may also include zones with high concentrations of killings, outlined in orange or blue.
 Unsolved zones, outlined in orange, had more than eight killings and an arrest rate of less than 30 percent.
 Zones outlined in blue had more than eight killings and an arrest rate of greater than 70 percent.

 By Steven Rich, Ted Mellnik, Kimbriell Kelly and Wesley Lowery.
 Design and development by Leslie Shapiro.
 Graphics by Lauren Tierney and Leslie Shapiro.
 Editing by David Fallis and Kaeti Hinck.
 Produced by Julie Vitkovskaya.
-Additional reporting by Julie Tate, Jennifer Jenkins, Kristian Hernandez, Matt Bernardini, Mitra Malek and Samuel Northrop.
+Additional reporting by Julie Tate, Jennifer Jenkins, Kristian Hernandez, Matt Bernardini, Mitra Malek, Samuel Northrop, Justine Coleman and Casey Smith.